The-Social-Proof-Foundation/mys-ts-sdks/packages/signers/README.md

 ## Ledger Signer

-The Ledger Signer allows you to leverage a Ledger hardware wallet to sign Sui transactions.
+The Ledger Signer allows you to leverage a Ledger hardware wallet to sign Mys transactions.

 ### Usage